 The Head and Shoulders Pattern – Pros and Cons

-These are the most common pros and cons of trading the head and shoulders pattern:
+These are the most common advantages and disadvantages of trading head and shoulders pattern:

 Pros